-During those times as the only sober person in the bar—along with other experiences over the past 2 years—I’ve made many observations about myself, other people and their relationship with alcohol.
+As the only sober person out, I’ve made many observations about myself other people’s relationship with alcohol.
 These are observations that I would not have been capable of making while I was drinking.
 Here are some of those observations and thoughts.

 Alcohol Weakens Social Ability More than it Enhances It

-Likewise, I would repeat things I’d said because I couldn’t remember saying them or I was unaware of how a thing I said was interpreted or received.
-For every person that said I was fun while drinking, I’m sure there are at least a dozen who have less impressive memories of me while drunk.
+I repeated things I said because I couldn’t remember saying them.
+I was unaware of how my word were interpreted or received.
+For every person who said I was fun while drinking, there are at least a dozen who have less impressive memories of me while drunk.

 Most People Never Learn to Deal With Emotions

-Alcohol seems to prevent people from assessing and thus dealing with their emotional states correctly.
-The only time I’ve cried as an adult other than when my father died, I was drunk.
-Basic emotions, like loneliness or boredom, I did not cope well with for a long time because I never learned how to.
-Instead I would just drink with people and call it a “bonding activity”.
+Alcohol prevents people from assessing and thus dealing with their emotional states correctly.
+The only time I’ve cried as an adult, other than when my father died, I was drunk.

 For a while I had no idea how to celebrate good things in my life other with a drink.
 Got a raise at work?
-Let’s have a drink!
+Let’s drink!
 It’s my birthday?
-Let’s get plastered!
+Let’s drink!
 I just won a fight!?
-Oh, I have to get fucked up.
+I have to drink..
 Alcohol also prevented me from truly feeling the joyous things in my life.